DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

   - Click the "Save" button
   - Click on Action>Sync All users

   Now you can check the openldap groups have been imported using the Groups tab.
-You shoud see :
+You should see :

   ![OpenLdap Groups Import](images/import_openldap_groups.png)